 If you’re not okay with worms as roommates

-Even if you’re not down with the worm thing, you can still compost indoors with a fermenting Bokashi system.
-Unlike other forms of composting, DeDominicis said, “Bokashi only works in the absence of air,” and involves mixing microorganism-saturated oat bran, included in this kit, with your food waste in an airtight container.
-One advantage of Bokashi, according to Louie, is that you can add “the crazy Frankenstein stuff in the back of your fridge — like condiments or oily things — that wouldn’t go in a normal compost system.”
-The fermented materials get buried in the ground to further decompose and nourish soil.
+If you’re not down with the worm thing, you can still compost indoors with a fermenting Bokashi system.
+This specific bin comes recommended by both DeDominicis and Pisegna.
+Unlike other forms of composting, DeDominicis says, “Bokashi only works in the absence of air,” and involves mixing microorganism-saturated oat bran, included in this kit, with your food waste in an airtight container.
+One advantage of Bokashi, Louie says, is that you can add “the crazy Frankenstein stuff in the back of your fridge — like condiments or oily things — that wouldn’t go in a normal compost system.”
+The fermented materials get buried in the ground to further decompose and nourish the soil.

 If you have some outdoor space

-Similar to the drums above, Louie said a tumbler “spins around in various ways, rolling or churning your browns and greens in there and speeding things up in terms of decomposition.”
-A double chamber tumbler, like this one, is ideal according to DeDominicis, who recommended separating your fresh waste from materials that are further along in the composting process.
-A tumbler takes up more space than some other methods, but the experts I spoke with mentioned they’ve heard about building residents sharing a rooftop tumbler with their landlords’ permission, so that might be worth looking into if you have other ecoconscious neighbors.
+Similar to the bin above, a tumbler like this one “spins around in various ways, rolling or churning your browns and greens in there and speeding things up in terms of decomposition,” Louie says.
+This double chamber tumbler is ideal according to DeDominicis, who recommends keeping two separate piles going at all times.
+One side for your fresh waste and another for the stuff that’s further along in the composting process.
+Because it sits up on legs, a tumbler takes up more space.
+If that’s a problem because you’re an apartment dweller, our experts said that some building residents have been known to share a rooftop tumbler (with their landlords’ permission).
+That might be worth looking into if you have other eco-conscious neighbors.

-A traditional compost bin, this larger model is best for those with lawns or gardens who plan on using the compost for their own plants.
-The bin collects water and air from its surroundings to combine with everything you put inside, and as DeDominicis said, “compost happens.”
-Remove finished compost from a hatch at the bottom while the upper layers continue to decompose.
+This larger traditional compost bin is best for those with lawns or gardens who plan on using the compost for their own plants.
+The bin collects water and air from its surroundings, and, when combined with the scraps you put inside, “compost happens,” DeDominicis says.
+Finished compost can be removed from a hatch at the bottom while the upper layers continue to decompose.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best women’s jeans, rolling luggage, pillows for side sleepers, ultra-flattering pants, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.